vm10k/veAERO-OPTIMIZER/README.md

 *   **Inflation Protection (Rebase):** One-click or automated claiming of weekly rebases to grow your voting power and prevent dilution.
 *   **Reward Aggregation:** Scans all pools for hidden Bribes and Trading Fees earned by your NFT.
 *   **Integrated Odos Swap:** A built-in aggregator that scans your wallet for scattered reward tokens (USDC, WETH, DEGEN, etc.) and performs a batch swap to a single asset (like USDC) in one transaction.
-*   **Performance Tracking:** A visual chart comparing your specific NFT's performance against the "Market Index" (Average of the Top 3 pools not the best analysis but ok).
+*   **Performance Tracking:** A visual chart comparing your specific NFT's performance against the "Market Index" (Average of the Top 3 pools).

 ---